In the warmth of daylight, we grow.

 Contact Bridget at BBatcheller.Daylight@gmail.com

-Sandy Manley – LCSW
+Sandy Manley – LICSW

 My goal as a therapist is to create a warm and welcoming atmosphere from which we will work collaboratively to explore your life struggles and conflicts.
 I strive to be an empathetic, active listener to help you arrive at better self-awareness as you address long term issues or current life stressors.